Author: Gary Dudbridge

 Finally, I would recommend choosing an SD-WAN managed service provider who has a proven track record with global deployments, to meet any future international growth requirements.

 In the next blog entry, I will look at the Security elements that when combined with the network elements above, provide a robust SASE environment that provides a Secure experience for your IT end users over a “right-sized” network infrastructure.

 Many in IT are familiar with Software-Defined – Wide Area Networks (SD-WAN) or have significant investments in digital transformation.
-Originally coined by Gartner, SASE is the simplification and convergence of wide area networking and security by delivering both as a cloud service, directly to where the end user resides, rather than bringing that traffic back and centralising everything at a corporate data centre level.
+Originally coined by Gartner, SASE: Secure Access Service Edge is the simplification and convergence of wide area networking and security.
+Delivering both as a cloud service directly to where the end user resides, rather than bringing that traffic back and centralising everything at a corporate data centre level.

 The convergence of Network and Security groups that is driving this newfound SASE requirement.
-SASE is driven by the need for mobility and flexibility for the end user, but it must be equally secure the legacy hub and spoke architectures of a traditional MPLS network.
-Enabling the end user at the edge, also improves application performance in that the end user accesses the nearest point of presence for the application meaning that application latency is minimised vs a traditional, centralised, MPLS network where all of the traffic is brought back to a single point (many times across the globe) before traversing out to the internet.
+SASE is driven by the need for mobility and flexibility for the end user.
+It must however, equally secure the legacy hub and spoke architectures of a traditional MPLS network.
+Enabling the end user at the edge also improves application performance.
+The end user accesses the nearest point of presence for the application.
+This means that application latency is minimised vs a traditional, centralised, MPLS network where all of the traffic is brought back to a single point (many times across the globe) before traversing out to the internet.